 In Acts 14:17, Paul said that God “did not leave Himself without witness, in that He did good and gave you rains from heaven and fruitful seasons, satisfying your hearts with food and gladness.”

 A mean god who hated humanity would never have created us with the capacity to enjoy pleasure, to laugh, to enjoy music, to be thrilled with beautiful scenery, to enjoy a back scratch, a hot shower, to enjoy delicious mango or a slice of watermelon.
 The world is brimming with things that bring humans happiness and pleasure.
 These things testify to the fact that God is kind and gracious.

 A skeptic might object and say, “What about all the starving people in the world!?”

 Well, our hearts go out to those people for sure.
 And we need to look for ways to help them.
 But the lack of food in certain areas is not due to an unloving God having created a faulty planet or ecosystem that doesn’t produce enough food to meet human need.
 The lack of food is often because of wars and governments (or rebel forces) not permitting food, aid, and supplies to reach the people.

 Man’s conscience convicts (or condemns) him when he does something wrong (unless his conscience has been “seared” (1 Timothy 4:2) through repeated evil acts).
 And the Holy Spirit convicts a person of sin as well (John 16:8).

 So, a person’s conscience and the work of the Spirit inform us that God must be righteous.
-We can reasonably conclude that there are certain behaviors and activities, that are displeasing to Him (lying, stealing, murder, etc.).
+We can reasonably conclude that there are certain activities that are displeasing to Him (lying, stealing, murder, etc.).

 The Bible says that those who haven’t had access or exposure to the Scriptures (the written law of God) . . .